Logging in

 One has to check whether a defense mechanism is used (account locking, blocking IP, CAPTCHA, etc.)

 Account locking can lead to a denial of service and allow user enumeration.
-Check the OWASP recommendation on how it should be implemented.
+Check the on how it should be implemented.

 User enumeration can be made possible depending on the: